kamideku/kamideku/README.md

-> thank u friend on ponytown for teaching me how to use this
+> thank u friend on ponytown for teaching me how to use this . may update l8r

  I go by Cinnamon or Muffin or Floppa depending where you know me from... no preference